-Using plastics, which cannot be recycled sustainably, as a secondary source of energy, thereby saving fossil fuels, expands the diversity of the EU's energy supply, improves energy security, and helps mitigate climate change.
-Using such waste as a resource should have a role to play in the EU's energy and resource efficiency strategies.
+Using certain plastic waste, until it can be recycled sustainably, as a secondary source of energy or recycled carbon fuels (as defined in the Directive 2018/2001) expands the diversity of the EU's energy supply, improves energy security and helps mitigate climate change.
+Without counting these fuels as recycled material (according to the Waste Framework Directive), using such waste as a resource has a role to play in the EU's (renewable) energy and resource efficiency strategies.